-Should a team wish to warm up their alternate goal tender between periods, they may do so but with only one player and 2 rings.
+Should a team wish to warm up their alternate goaltender between periods, they may do so but with only one player and 2 rings.
 The goaltender and skater must proceed to the end in which they will be defending at the start of the next period.

-Game Format U14 - Masters
+Game Format U14 - Masters (includes AA)

 When there are five teams in a division, teams will play a complete four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are more than five teams in a division, teams will play a modified four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are 4 teams in a division, all teams will play a complete three game round robin.
 All teams will advance to semi-finals.
 The 1st place team will play the 4th place team and the 2nd place team will play the 3rd place team.
 The winners of the semi– final games will advance to the Gold Medal game and the losers will compete in the Bronze Medal game.

-Semi-Final, Final Games
+Semi-Finals and Final Games

-For Semi-Final and Final games, the host association will supply the Shot Clock Operator, Score Keeper and Time Keeper unless otherwise noted on the tournament website.
+For Semi-Final and Final games, the host association will supply the Shot Clock Operator, Scorekeeper and Timekeeper unless otherwise noted on the tournament website.
 Semi Final or Final games cannot end in a tie.
 If a Semi Final or Final game is tied at the end of regulation time, the teams will continue on to play a five (5) minute sudden victory overtime period.
 If the game remains tied the winner will be decided by a shootout.
 Format as follows:

-If still tied, after the sudden victory overtime period, the five selected shooters will shoot once, alternately, adding up the goals.
+If still tied after the sudden victory overtime period, the five selected shooters will shoot once, alternately, adding up the goals.

 The team winning the coin toss will shoot first.
-The winner of the game is the team with highest number of goals scored in the five (5) player shootout.
+The winner of the game is the team with the highest number of goals scored in the five (5) player shootout.
 If still tied, the rest of the roster will shoot alternately (the first five (5) shooters cannot shoot again until the rest of the roster has taken a shot).
 FIRST UNANSWERED GOAL WINS.